Jordan-Kowal/pipe-operator/README.md

 ### Available classes

-In the `python_flow` submodule, we expose the following classes:
+In the 🐍 **pythonic implementation**, we expose the following classes:

 | Class       | Description                                                           | Examples                                  |
 | ----------- | --------------------------------------------------------------------- | ----------------------------------------- |